deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> The table presents the types of knowledge assessed in the CBT-QA dataset, example questions for each type, and the percentage of questions belonging to each type.
+> The table presents the types of knowledge assessed in the CBT-QA dataset, example question-answer pairs for each type, and the percentage distribution of each type in the test set.

 {{< table-caption >}}